Healthcare Payments Data Program: Voluntary Submitters

 With the establishment of the HPD program, HCAI is implementing further specific privacy and security protocols to safeguard the health care data of Californians.
 Chapter 8.5 (commencing with Section 127671) of Part 2 of Division 107 of the Health and Safety Code establishes strong privacy and security standards for the HPD System.

-To read more about how the HPD program will ensure data privacy, confidentiality, and security, please see FAQ #12 on the HPD webpage.
+To read more about how the HPD program will ensure data privacy, confidentiality, and security, please see the HPD FAQs.

 Resources